versatran01/dsol/README.md

 roslaunch dsol dsol_data.launch tbb:=1 log:=5
 ```

-## Dependencies
+## Dependencies and Install instructions

 See CMakeLists.txt for dependencies.
+You may also check our (Github Action build
+file)[https://github.com/versatran01/dsol/blob/main/.github/workflows/build.yaml] for instructions on how to build DSOL in Ubuntu 20.04 with ROS Noetic.

 ## Disclaimer